High-energy neutrinos from choked-jet supernovae: Searches and implications: Data and Models

 The supernova sample we use for our analysis is from combining SNe Ib/c from the Open Supernova Catalog~\cite{Guillochon:2016rhj}, the Weizmann Interactive Supernova Data Repository (WISeREP)~\cite{Yaron:2012yc}, and the All-Sky Automated Survey for Supernovae (ASAS-SN)~\cite{Holoien:2016pnj, Holoien:2016hae, Holoien:2017sbn, Holoien:2018kcp}.
 These catalogs have collected more than 36,000, 20,000, and 1,300 supernovae, respectively, from a variety of astronomical surveys and existing archives.
 We further compare our combined supernova sample with the publicly available catalog of bright supernovae~\cite{BSNe, Gal_Yam_2013} and incorporate those that are missed in the above.

 Sometimes a supernova is independently discovered by different groups and thus has multiple aliases.
 This leads to a small fraction of potentially duplicate sources in our sample.
-To avoid double counting, we first search for the supernovae with an angular distance smaller than $0.1^{\circ}$.
-We then merge these supernovae if they are classified as the same type and the difference in their maximal brightness time and redshift are less than 30 days and $10\%$, respectively.
+To avoid double-counting, we first search for the supernovae with an angular distance smaller than $0.1^{\circ}$.
+We then merge these supernovae if they are classified as the same type and the differences in their maximal brightness time and redshift are less than 30 days and $10\%$, respectively.
 The examples of supernova pairs satisfying our criteria are \{SN 2010O, SN 2010P\} and \{SN 2016coi, ASASSN-16fp\}.
 As these potentially duplicate sources have very similar observational properties, we remove one of them from our sample.

-Finally, we keep the supernovae in our sample only if they were observed at ${\rm Dec} \geq -10^{\circ}$ and within the uptime of IceCube between April 2008 and July 2018 to match our selected data (Sec.~\ref{sec_data_model_IC}).
-In total, our final sample consists of 386 SNe Ib/c, including 30, 36, 36, 36, and 248 for IC40, IC59, IC79, IC86-I, and IC86-II\,--\,VII, respectively.
+Finally, we keep the supernovae in our sample only if they were observed at ${\rm Dec} \geq -10^{\circ}$ and have a time window (defined in Sec.~\ref{sec_analysis_pdfs}) overlapping with the uptime of IceCube between April 2008 and July 2018 to match our selected data (Sec.~\ref{sec_data_model_IC}).
+In total, our final sample consists of 386 SNe Ib/c, including 30, 36, 36, 36, and 248 for IC40, IC59, IC79, IC86-I, and IC86-II--VII, respectively.
 We provide the details of our supernova sample \href{https://github.com/SupernovaNus/CZMK2022_SNe_Ibc_sample}{at this URL} \github{SupernovaNus/CZMK2022_SNe_Ibc_sample}.